cino/cino.github.io/content/2024/11-12-til-3-aws-cloudshell-in-your-own-vpc.md

 ]
 +++

-Until recently I was totally sleeping on [AWS CloudShell](https://aws.amazon.com/cloudshell/) and I'm glad I finally gave it a try.
-CloudShell gives you a shell environment in your browser and to my surprise you can start an instance within your own VPC!
+Until recently, I was completely unaware of [AWS CloudShell](https://aws.amazon.com/cloudshell/), and I'm glad I finally decided to give it a try.
+CloudShell provides a shell environment right in your browser, and to my surprise, you can start an instance within your own VPC!

 <!--more-->